apache/hudi/docs/_posts/2021-02-13-hudi-key-generators.md

 category: blog
 ---

-Every record in Hudi is uniquely identified by a HoodieKey, which is a pair of record key and partition path where the record belongs to.
-Hudi has imposed this constraint so that updates and deletes can be applied to the record of interest.
+Every record in Hudi is uniquely identified by a primary key, which is a pair of record key and partition path where the record belongs to.
+Using primary keys, Hudi can impose a) partition level uniqueness integrity constraint
-Hudi relies on the partition path field to partition your dataset and records within a partition have unique record keys.
+b) enable fast updates and deletes on records.
+One should choose the partitioning scheme wisely as it could be a determining factor for your ingestion and query latency.

-Since uniqueness is guaranteed only within the partition, there could be records with same record keys across different partitions.
-One should choose the partition field wisely as it could be a determining factor for your ingestion and query latency.
+In general, Hudi supports both partitioned and global indexes.
+For a dataset with partitioned index(which is most commonly used), each record is uniquely identified by a pair of record key and partition path.
+But for a dataset with global index, each record is uniquely identified by just the record key.
+There won't be any duplicate record keys across partitions.

 ## Key Generators

-Hudi exposes a number of out of the box key generators that customers can use based on their need.
-Or can have their own implementation for the KeyGenerator.
+Hudi provides several key generators out of the box that users can use based on their need, while having a pluggable implementation for users to implement and use their own KeyGenerator.
 This blog goes over all different types of key generators that are readily available to use.

 [Here](https://github.com/apache/hudi/blob/master/hudi-client/hudi-client-common/src/main/java/org/apache/hudi/keygen/KeyGenerator.java)
 is the interface for KeyGenerator in Hudi for your reference.